-This is a simple recipe that just requires two ingredients.
+This is a simple hand cream recipe that just requires two ingredients.
 That’s it!
 And it’s vegan, for all those with that need.

 Of course, you can change things up and add different essential oils for scent, or different carrier oils to suit your needs.
 But all in all this is the most simple hand cream recipe with essential oils you’ll find.